How to Be a Good American Citizen...from Mexico

 Before the last election, plenty of people threatened to leave the country if the this-or-that president got elected.
 When they didn’t do it, a lot of them said they didn’t leave because America "needed them.”

 America does need you.
 Fortunately, it doesn’t necessarily need you to live there the whole time.
 You can still be a good citizen, an activist even, while you are in Mexico.
 You can still participate in politics without the news and media eating your insides out every day.

 Technology once again comes to the rescue of expats in Mexico wishing to stay involved in politics at home

 You can be an “activist abroad” whether you’re conservative or liberal, all from your telephone and laptop.

 Conservative causes drum up support through political action groups (PACS) devoted to specific planks in their platform.
-In general, fundraising isn’t as shrill on conservative websites.
-They are more heavily funded by the wealthy and corporations and aren’t as dependent on lots and lots of small donations like the Democratic party is.
+In general, fundraising is not as shrill on conservative websites.
+They are more heavily funded by the wealthy and corporations and are not as dependent on lots and lots of small donations like the Democratic party is.

 If you’d like to confirm where you fall on the political spectrum, take this brief, interesting test, the World's Smallest Political Quiz.

 Maybe the only positive thing about Congress is that members have to be responsive to their constituents.
 Every member of Congress wakes up thinking about re-election.
 You can make your voice heard no matter where you are.